Get 50% off our limited company packages for your first three months

 Not ideal, but it’s the lay of the land.
 As soon as music first appeared online for free, it became inevitable that a band’s tunes would become the promotion for the tour and merchandise, rather than the other way around (I’ve heard a few touring musicians referring to themselves as ‘professional T-shirt salespeople’!).

-On the understanding the dispute was centered around choice rather than money, then undoubtedly the landscape is broader and thus better nowadays for both customer and artist.
+On the understanding the dispute was centred around choice rather than money, then undoubtedly the landscape is broader and thus better nowadays for both customer and artist.

 “I think if musicians keep speaking up for what they believe in and if the companies engage in a real dialogue, then we can get to a place where the different parties feel fairly compensated”, Ulrich told Vulture this past November.